tuvalroz/hw2-video/README.md

 The app is now running, navigate to [`http://localhost:3000/`](http://localhost:3000/) in your browser to explore its UI.

-- Create issues and ask questions on [GitHub](https://github.com/bgu-frontend/hw1-blog/issues) or in Moodle.
+- Create issues and ask questions on [GitHub](https://github.com/bgu-frontend/hw1-blog/issues) or in [Moodle](https://moodle.bgu.ac.il/moodle/mod/forum/view.php?id=2453924).

 ### Submission:
-1. Submission is in couples (But please start by do it alone).
+1. Submission is in couples (But please start by doing it alone).
 2. Coding: 70%, Questions: 30%.
 3. Your submitted should be *private*, please make barashd@post.bgu.ac.il a collaborator.